-Ubuntu 21.10 will be released on October 14, 2021 and in this post we take a closer look at the new features and changes it is likely to come with.
+Ubuntu 21.10 was released on October 14, 2021.
+In this post we run what new features and key changes the update comes with.

 Ubuntu 21.10 ‘Impish Indri’

-As revealed earlier this year, the Ubuntu 21.10 codename is ‘Impish Indri’.
-This codename doesn’t give us an awful lot of subtext.
+The Ubuntu 21.10 codename is ‘Impish Indri’.
 The word “impish” means to “…do slightly naughty things for fun”, while an “indri” is a lemur native to Madagascar that spends the majority of its time up off the ground and in the trees.

-A short-term support release, Ubuntu 21.10 will be supported for 9 months with major bug fixes, critical security patches, and major new app releases.
-Support ends July 2022, and the recommend ‘upgrade’ path will be to Ubuntu 22.04 LTS.
+A short-term support release, Ubuntu 21.10 is supported for 9 months with major bug fixes, critical security patches, and major new app releases.
+Support will end in July 2022.
+The recommend ‘upgrade’ path after this date will be to Ubuntu 22.04 LTS, due April 2022.

-Fact fans will no doubt know that 21.10 is the 25th Ubuntu release since 2004 and the second version to be named after an animal beginning with the letter ‘I’.
+Fact fans will be interested to know that Ubuntu 21.10 is the 25th Ubuntu release since 2004.
+It’s also the second version to be named after an animal beginning with the letter ‘I’.
 Can you recall the other Ubuntu release beginning with ‘I’?
-I’ll save you rummaging through your memory: it was Ubuntu 8.10 ‘Intrepid Ibex’ back in 2008.
+To save you rummaging through your memory: it was Ubuntu 8.10 ‘Intrepid Ibex’.

 Ubuntu 21.10: Release Date